Laalo – Krishna Sada Sahaayate

-Laalo – Krishna Sada Sahaayate (Gujarati: લાલો – કૃષ્ણ સદા સહાયતે) is a 2025 Indian Gujarati devotional drama film directed by Ankit Sakhiya and written by Krushansh Vaja, Vicky Poornima and Ankit Sakhiya.
+Laalo – Krishna Sada Sahaayate is a 2025 Indian Gujarati language devotional drama film directed by Ankit Sakhiya and written by Krushansh Vaja, Vicky Poornima and Ankit Sakhiya.
 It stars Reeva Rachh, Shruhad Goswami, Karan Joshi, Mishty Kadecha and others.
-The film is produced by Manasi Parekh, Parthiv Gohil, Manifest Films & Jay Vyas Productions and Ajay Balvant Padariya.
+The film is produced by Manifest Films, Jay Vyas Productions, Ajay Balavant Padariya, Shubham Hitesh Gajjar, Jay Vyas, Parthivkumar Vallabhbhai Jodhani, Devang Prafulbhai Mehta, Arjun Ratilal Vaghasiya, Ravi Jagdishbhai Pithadia, & Jigar Haribhai Dalsaniya.
 The film is co-produced by R.D Brothers Movies, Soul Sutra, Neem Tree Entertainment and Devraj Dubariya.
-It was released on 10 October 2025.
+It was released on 10 October 2025, and subsequently in a Hindi dubbed version on 9 January 2026.

-The film struggled at the box-office at the release, however, a strong word-of-mouth resulted in the uptick in the audience from the third week and the film went on to become the highest-grossing Gujarati film of all-time.
+The film struggled at the box office at its release; however, strong word-of-mouth resulted in an uptick in audience from the third week.
+It was declared a sleeper hit and went on to become the highest grossing Gujarati film of all time as well as the first Gujarati film to gross over ₹120 crore worldwide.

 Plot

 A rickshaw driver trapped in a Farmhouse confronts his past demons while experiencing visions of Lord Krishna, who guides him through a transformative journey of self-discovery and healing.